aantron/ocaml.org/data/planet/ocamlpro/ocamlpros-contributions-to-ocaml-4000.md

 <h2>Bug Fixing</h2>
 <p>Of course, a lot of our contributions are not always as visible as the
 previous ones.
 We also spent a lot of time fixing small bugs.
-Although it doesn&rsquo;t sound very fun, fixing bugs in OCaml is also fun, because bugs are often challenging to understand, and even more challenging to remove without introducing new ones !</p>
+Although it doesn’t sound very fun, fixing bugs in OCaml is also fun, because bugs are often challenging to understand, and even more challenging to remove without introducing new ones !</p>